W3-Engineers-Ltd/Radiant/CONTRIBUTING.md

-# Contributing to beego
+# Contributing to radiant

-beego is an open source project.
+radiant is an open source project.

 It is the work of hundreds of contributors.
 We appreciate your help!